Introduction – A Clash of Cultures

 Caesar even had the casus belli for invading the foreign (and mysterious) land, with reports of the British Celtic tribes (Britons) helping their continental brethren with ‘possible’ military assistance.
 But much like the Rhine episode, the British campaign was probably more of a calculated move by Caesar to bolster his publicity.
 Unfortunately, while the notion was clearly cunning the execution lacked in its logistical capacity – with Romans crossing the English Channel at Kent with just two under-prepared legions.

 The problems were exacerbated when the supporting cavalry forces were unable to make their landing due to high tides.
-The army disembarked after much difficulty and straggled their way to build a roughly defensive encampment.
-But they were already cut-off from supplies and the Britons even managed to ambush many of Roman grain harvesters.
+The army disembarked after much difficulty and struggled their way to build a roughly defensive encampment.
+But they were already cut off from supplies and the Britons even managed to ambush many of Roman grain harvesters.

 A short-pitched battle ensued with the legionaries just being able to hold their positions, and Caesar promptly demanded hostages from the British tribes.
 But the precarious nature of his expedition becomes quite evident on account of the Romans withdrawing from the Kent coast on the arrival of spring (and thus storm season) before their spurious demands were met – thus making the expedition last only 20 days.